studiographene/SGSchemaSync/README.md

 *(Generated only if `generateHooks: true`)*
 *   Exports **factory functions** for TanStack Query hooks, e.g., `export const createUseGetUserByIdHook = (requester: SGSyncRequester) => { /* returns hook */ };`
 *   Each factory takes an `SGSyncRequester`.
-*   The returned hook internally uses the corresponding function factory (e.g., `createGetUserByIdFunction`) to get an API call function, then uses it in `queryFn` or `mutationFn`.
+*   The returned hook is **generic** (see "Type Overriding with Generics" below).
+It internally uses the corresponding function factory (e.g., `createGetUserByIdFunction`) to get an API call function, then uses it in `queryFn` or `mutationFn`.
 *   The hook typically extracts the `.data` property from the `SGSyncResponse` for convenience in `useQuery` or provides the full `SGSyncResponse` for mutations.

 ### 4. `<tag>/client.ts` (Per-Tag Orchestrator Module)
 *   This file is **auto-generated and always overwritten on each run**.
 Do not edit it directly.
 Its basename is configurable via `generatedClientModuleBasename` (default: `client`).
 *   **Purpose:** To provide ready-to-use API functions and hooks, instantiated with the chosen requester.
+These instantiated functions and hooks are **generic**, inheriting their generic parameters from the factories.
 *   **Imports:**
     *   All factory functions from `./functions.ts`.
     *   All factory hooks (if generated) from `./hooks.ts`.